-Statistics analyzed by The Federal Alliance for Safe Homes (FLASH) estimate that 75% of businesses without a Business Continuity Plan (BCP) will fail because of damage suffered during a hurricane.
+We’ve just turned the page on the calendar to June, and if your business is located near the Atlantic seaboard, you know that June 1st marks the start of yet another hurricane season.
+Is your organization ready?
+Statistics analyzed by The Federal Alliance for Safe Homes (FLASH) estimate that 75% of businesses without a Business Continuity Plan (BCP) and hurricane preparedness will fail because of damage suffered during a hurricane.

-If you haven’t thought about BCP in a while, we’re going to provide a few considerations below.
-We’ll dig into the foundations of what a BCP is, why it’s important, how information governance drives the process, and some specific points around hurricane preparedness.
+It’s essential that your organization has a plan in place, and if you haven’t updated it in a while, now is the perfect time to do so.
+In this post, we’ll dig into what a BCP is, why it’s important, how information governance drives the process, and some specific points around hurricane preparedness.

 What is a Business Continuity Plan (BCP)?

-A BCP is a predefined set of protocols on how your business should respond in case of an emergency or natural disaster like a hurricane.
-It contains contingency plans for every aspect of your organization, including human resources, assets, technology and business processes.
+A BCP is a predefined set of protocols on how your business should respond in case of an emergency or natural disaster, like a hurricane.
+It contains contingency plans for every aspect of your organization, including human resources, assets, technology, and business processes.

 Why Hurricane Preparedness is So Important

 Obviously, your business continuity plan should explain what to do in the event of every type of disaster, but we’ll focus on hurricane preparedness for the purpose of this post.